 A Better Box Means No More Plastic Clamshells

 Environmentally-conscious farmers and grocery store owners view sustainability as very important and are making the effort to help the earth and satisfy like-minded consumers.
 But are the plastics they're putting their produce in ending up in the right place?
 Even in the few cities that accept the plastic clamshells in their recycling bins might be wasting their time since the label - and adhesive used to attach it to the clamshell - might not be recyclable and can then end up contaminating the plastic recycle stream it ends up in.
-Consequently the packaging ends up in a landfill, a waste of product and now also a waste of time.
+Consequently, the packaging ends up in a landfill, a waste of product and now also a waste of time.
 Today there's a new alternative packaging solution for growers and retailers making the green choice to reduce their use of plastic produce packaging: Sun Sugar Farms' Sustainable Produce Container (SPC).

-The Sustainable Produce Container is a better box for many commodities including campari and cherry tomatoes, blueberries, blackberries, strawberries, dates, figs, guava, kiwis, taramind post, and even handmade soaps.
-And it's closed yet easy-to-open design makes it prefered by organic-minded customers over other cardboard containers out there.
+The Sustainable Produce Container is a better box for many commodities including Campari and cherry tomatoes, blueberries, blackberries, strawberries, dates, figs, guava, kiwis, taramind post, and even handmade soaps.
+And it's closed yet easy-to-open design makes it preferred by organic-minded customers over other cardboard containers out there.
 To prevent your sustainability efforts from ending up in the trash try packing your produce in the Sustainable Produce Container.